Timeline of the COVID-19 pandemic in Croatia: Fourth week

 On 23 March, new 61 cases were reported.
 The first case in the Međimurje County was reported.

 On 24 March, 67 new cases were reported, bringing the number of the infected to 382.
 The number of recovered increased to 16.
 The first case was recorded in Vinkovci; a woman who had worked in Austria.

 On 25 March, 60 new cases were reported, increasing the number of infected to 442.
 Three soldiers of Croatian Army on a mission in Lithuania were confirmed to have been tested positive as well.
 Croatian Institute for Public Health director Krunoslav Capak confirmed eight cases of the virus and thirty individuals who have the symptoms on the island of Murter, and backed up cutting transportation ties with the island until the individuals with the symptoms are tested.
 Minister Božinović confirmed nobody entered the country in the previous week and announced a convoy of 400 people who were going to travel from Austria and Slovenia to Serbia accompanied by police.
 The first death was confirmed, as the man who had died on 18 March was confirmed after the autopsy to have died due to the virus.

 On 26 March, 39 new cases were reported, bringing the number of infected to 481.
-Minister of Defence Damir Krstičević announced sending a Croatia Airlines plane to Afghanistan to return 105 soldiers of Croatian Army home, as well as 26 soldiers of Montenegrin Army, seven soldiers of North Macedonian Army and two soldiers of Albanian Army.
+Minister of Defence Damir Krstičević announced sending a Croatia Airlines plane to Afghanistan to return 105 soldiers of Croatian Army home, as well as 26 soldiers of Montenegrin Army, seven soldiers of the Army of North Macedonia and two soldiers of Albanian Army.
 Epidemiologist Alen Medić, from Institute of Public Health Zadar, stated that he would request quarantine to be proclaimed in Biograd na Moru, just like on Murter, due to circa eighty people being suspected of being infected.
 The same day two new deaths were recorded in the country.
 Both of the deceased were elderly oncological patients from Zagreb and Slavonski Brod, respectively.

 On 27 March, 91 new cases were reported, a record increase in a single day.
 The reason was two new hotspots in Zadar and Biograd na Moru.